Public transport and taxi in Lisbon - Flatio

 Public Transport and Taxi in Lisbon: What You Should Know

-Public Transportation in Lisbon
+Public transportation in Lisbon

 The tram system, just like the funiculars, is primarily a relic kept from the city's history.
-It is mainly used by tourists, though it might still come in handy if you live in the hilly part of Lisbon (since the metro cannot go to these parts).
-Some locals still depend on it as a fast way of getting where they need to go.
-There are six tram lines and three funiculars (though not to confuse the city's yellow tram line with a tramcar tour).
-Lastly, trams have been reported as the hunting grounds of pickpockets, especially in crowded cars during rush hour, so make sure to watch your belongings closely.
-Next up is the bus system.
+It is mainly used by tourists, though it might still come in handy if you live in the hilly part of rentals in Portugal (since the metro cannot go to these parts).

 It pretty much goes everywhere, even to places where the metro and trams go to widen the city's connections further.
 With over 170 lines, the yellow busses criss-cross the town according to timetables posted on the stops (or provided in an app).
 Unlike in other countries, Lisbon's custom always waves at the approaching bus if you want to get on.
 Otherwise, it will drive past you.

 The busses run from 5 am to 11 pm, after which they switch to night busses that run throughout the night but have fewer lines.
-A special mention needs to be given to Lisbon's ferries.
-These connect the south bank of Tejo and Lisbon.
-There are many different connections available at the few waterfront terminals.
-Still, most of the time, these are covered by busses as well.

-The Viva Viagem Card in Lisbon
+The Viva Viagem card in Lisbon

 This is a plastic, non-refundable card purchasable for €0,50 on which you can load different types of tickets.
 The Viva Viagem card is used in the metro, trams, funiculars, busses, and ferries.
 You can always only have one ticket loaded on your card, such as the single ticket (for a one time ride), 24-hour (for a full day), or zapping.

 You load tickets on your card from a ticket terminal in any metro station using cash or a credit card for purchases.
 Zapping is a particular use of the card since it does not include the direct purchase.
-Instead, you load cash directly on your Viva Viagem card and use it to pay for your commuting around the city.
+Instead, you load cash directly on your Viva Viagem card and use it to pay for your commuting during your stay in Portugal.
+Taxis and similar transportation companies in Lisbon

 These are reasonably dependable, especially the more prominent names in the industry.
 Their rates can be more affordable than those of regular taxis.
 However, you need a unique app to use them, and most of these services won't let you pay with cash.